Warren scores 33 to help Pacers hold off Warriors 129-118 - WHIZ News

 After Eric Paschall’s two free throws got Golden State to 121-115, Aaron Holiday – who made back-to-back 3s late in the third quarter – hit his third and Warren later added another 3-pointer to make it 129-118.

-Sabonis gave the Pacers a scare when he went down early in the third quarter just as a timeout was called.
+Sabonis gave the Pacers a scare when he went down after taking an elbow to the lower stomach early in the third quarter just as a timeout was called.
 Sabonis stayed down for several moments, then walked off the court before pausing near the scorer’s table to rub his head.

 TIP-INS